cher-aim/cher-aim-projects/README.md

 #### Key Contributions:
 - **Proficient Data Cleaning:** Successfully navigated the intricacies of data cleaning using BigQuery, handling both public and real datasets with precision.

-- **End-to-End Data Mart Development:** Demonstrated proficiency in leading the entire lifecycle of data mart development, from meticulous requirement gathering to the execution and publication phases.
+- **End-to-End Data Mart Development:** Demonstrated proficiency in developing data marts, from meticulous requirement gathering to the execution and publication phases.

 - **Dashboard Development with PowerBI:** Applied expertise in transforming raw data into insightful visualizations, creating a compelling dashboard using PowerBI.